Phulera Dooj 2022 - Friday, 4 March

 The most important ritual, however, is playing Holi with flowers with Lord Krishna.
 The idol of the deity is kept in a decorated mandap and the mandap is adorned with flowers and lights.
 To symbolize Lord Krishna’s preparation to play Holi, a small piece of cloth is tied just around his waist.
 Only after the ritual of ‘Shayan Bhog’ is completed, the colored cloth is removed.

-On this day, bhog is prepared by the devotees for the devotees which comprise of Pohas and other special savories.
+On this day, bhog is prepared by the devotees for the devotees which comprise Pohas and other special savories.
 The bhog is first offered to the god and then it is distributed as prasad among the devotees.
 ‘Samaj Mein Rasiya’ and ‘Sandhiya Aarti’ are the two primary rituals performed on this day.
-Devotees sing Bhajan in the honor of Lord Krishna and finally, the priest sprinkles gulal or holi on everybody as a symbol of the upcoming festival of Holi.
+Devotees sing Bhajan in the honor of Lord Krishna and finally, the priest sprinkles gulal on everybody as a symbol of the upcoming festival of Holi.

 The festival is regarded as one of the most auspicious days, according to the celestial and planetary predictions.
 The entire day is auspicious and there are no malefic effects or doshas.
 Therefore, it is considered as "Aboojh Muhurat".

 The day is highly pious and devotees can perform any kind of auspicious acts right from marriage to purchasing of property or house warmings, etc. On the eve of Phulera Dooj, mostly in North India, marriages take place or people start their b businesses.
 Phulera Dooj is one of the most significant festivals of Northern India and is celebrated with great zeal.
-It is believed to bring peace, harmony, and prosperity in one’s life on this day.
+It is believed to bring peace, harmony, and prosperity to one’s life on this day.